BC Šiauliai

 BC Šiauliai (Krepšinio klubas Šiauliai) is the professional basketball club of Šiauliai, Lithuania.
-The club competes in the Lithuanian Basketball League.
+The club competes in the Lietuvos krepšinio lyga (LKL) and in the EuroCup.
 It has won the 3rd place award (behind Lithuanian basketball giants Lietuvos Rytas and Žalgiris) in the LKL a record 9 times.

 History

 BC Kelininkas (1982–1994)

 The team was formed in 1984 and participated in the second-tier Lithuanian league.
 Following Tauras Šiauliai club bankrupt, BC Kelininkas became city's primary basketball club.
 During the 1994–95 season in LKAL, BC Kelininkas played his last season under this name.
 BC Kelininkas, led by Antanas Sireika, Robertas Giedraitis, Donatas Slanina and Mindaugas Žukauskas, finished with the 18–2 regular season record and advanced into the playoffs.
 There they successfully completed two stages by overcoming Banga Kaunas and SAVY Vilnius.
 Though, later they were defeated by Vilnius LPA twice.
 Then BC Kelininkas, due to the sponsorship reasons, was renamed to BC Šiauliai.